dhrumilp15/Hackathons/README.md

 # Hackathon Projects

 Thanks for looking at some of my first hackathon projects!
-As my ideas (and expectations) for my hacks evolved, so did their storage space!
+As my ideas (and expectations) for my hacks evolved, so did their complexity!
 I've made repositories for each hackathon project, so check them out on my main page [dhrumilp15](https://github.com/dhrumilp15)!

+:sparkling_heart: These were my _very_ first software projects and it means a lot to me that you looked at them :sparkling_heart:

 (THacks 2)
 My team built a glove to help arthritis patients exercise their joints in a game.
 I interfaced the arduino and the firebase database